Aatagallu: Plot

-After being released, Siddharth tracks down Munna and beats him, apparently to avenge his wife’s death.
+After being released, Siddharth tracks down Munna and beats him, apparently to avenge his wife's death.
 Police intervene, saving Munna and sending him to the hospital.
 Later in court, Munna confesses to killing Anjali but shows no remorse.
 He is sentenced to death.

-Days after the ruling, Veerendra visits Siddharth’s house and notices something suspicious: Munna’s mother arrives with a large bag of cash, demanding Siddharth “return the money and give her son back.”
+Days after the ruling, Veerendra visits Siddharth's house and notices something suspicious: Munna's mother arrives with a large bag of cash, demanding Siddharth “return the money and give her son back.”
 Siddharth and police officer Nayak (Subbaraju) then reveal the truth: Siddharth did kill Anjali.
 He bribed Nayak to fabricate the evidence loophole and erase footage showing Munna leaving the house.
 Siddharth initially intended to kill Munna to silence him, but the police intervened.
 At the hospital, Siddharth and Nayak offered Munna money to take the blame, promising that Nayak would use his influence to reduce the sentence to a few years.
 With his mother suffering from cancer and his family in poverty, Munna agreed, not expecting to receive the death penalty.

-Siddharth and Nayak suggest Veerendra forget the matter, as he has no evidence and the case cannot be reopened after Munna’s courtroom confession.
+Siddharth and Nayak suggest Veerendra forget the matter, as he has no evidence and the case cannot be reopened after Munna's courtroom confession.
 Furious, Veerendra attempts to kill Siddharth, vowing that if he cannot get justice in court, he will achieve it with his own hands.
 Although Siddharth survives, Veerendra continues his attempts until one failed attack leaves him injured and paralyzed.

-Confined to a wheelchair and desperate, Veerendra pleads with Siddharth to surrender.
+Desperate, Veerendra pleads with Siddharth to surrender.
 Believing Veerendra is no longer a threat, Siddharth reveals everything: days before the murder, he had killed a scooter rider while drunk driving.
 Wracked with guilt, Anjali urged Siddharth to confess, but fearing she might go to the police, he killed her.

-On the day of Munna’s execution, Siddharth meets him in jail per his last wish.
-Veerendra then arrives with a Governor’s order halting Munna’s execution and authorizing Siddharth’s arrest.
-He obtained the order by presenting spy camera footage of Siddharth’s confession.
+On the day of Munna's execution, Siddharth meets him in jail per his last wish.
+Veerendra then arrives with a Governor's order halting Munna's execution and authorizing Siddharth's arrest.
+He obtained the order by presenting spy camera footage of Siddharth's confession.
 Faced with the collapse of his public image, Siddharth commits suicide.